cloudposse/terraform-aws-eks-node-group/MIGRATION.md

 enabling `create_before_destroy` if you have not already, as in general it provides a better upgrade path whenever an upgrade or change in confguration requires an node group to be replaced.

+### Terraform Version

+Terraform version 1.0 is out.
+Before that, there was Terraform version 0.15, then 0.14, then 0.13 and so on.
+The v0.25.0 release of this module allows you to try to use it with Terraform 0.13, but if it fails, we are not going to do anything about it.
+That version is old and has lots of known issues.
+There are hardly any breaking changes between Terraform 0.13 and 1.0, so please upgrade to the latest Terraform version before raising any issues about this module.

 ### Behavoir changes

-- Previously, EBS volumes were left with the default value of `delete_on_termination`, which is `false`.
-Now the default EBS volume has it set to `true`.
+- Previously, EBS volumes were left with the default value of `delete_on_termination`, which is `true` for EKS AMI root volumes.
+Now the default EBS volume has it set to `true` explicitly.
 - Previously, the Instance Metadata Service v1 (IMDSv1) was enabled by default, which is considered a security risk.
 Now it is disabled by default.
 Set `metadata_http_tokens_required` to `false` to leave IMDSv1 enabled.
 - Previously, a launch template was only generated and used if the settings required a launch template to set them.
 Now a launch template is alway generated (unless a launch template ID is provided) and used, and anything that can be set in the launch template is set there rather than in the node group configuration.
 - When a launch template is generated, a special security group to allow `ssh` access is also created if an `ssh` access key is specified.
 The name of this security group has changed from previous versions, to be consistent with Cloud Posse naming conventions.
 This will cause any previously created security group to be deleted, which will require the node group to be updated.
 - Previously, if a launch template ID was specified, the `instance_types` input was ignored.
 Now it is up to the user to make sure that the instance type is specified in the launch tempate or in `instance_types` but not both.
+- Did you want to exercise more control over where instances are placed?
+You can now specify placement groups and more via `placement`.
+- Are you using Nitro instances?
+You can now enable Nitro enclaves with `enclave_enabled`.